bmhayward/Transcode/README.md

 =100:all            ->	set output weight 100 to all tracks
 -10:eng             ->	decrement the weight of all tracks in English language by 10 (to make them the first ones in output)
 ```
-The tokens and operators used by the default selection rule are:
+The tokens and operators available for use by the default selection rule are:
 ```
   +sel      - select track
   -sel      - unselect track